 Your browser version is not supported by this site.
 CS First may not work properly.

-you'll program a reaction for when your friend
+you'll program a reaction from when your friend

-First, program the reaction.
+First program the reaction.

 You might want the reaction to include sound.

 To add a sound to your project,

 then immediately runs the next block.